It’s March of this year and I’m not thinking about the Omer yet.

 And now, on the last night of the retreat, as we start to leave the meditation hall for our last formal walking period before bed, I push myself off the cushion, wait for my legs to uncramp, and make my way to a small room where I’ve done a lot of the walking the past couple of days.
 The room is dark and, besides me, unoccupied.
 I’m a little saddened.
 There are never many people in this room, and that’s one of the reasons I like it.
 But there are usually at least a couple of others, and that’s another reason I like it.

 I find a spot on the side, leaving room for fellow retreatants who I hope will appear, and take small steps, giving full attention to each one as best I can – the feel of my toes pushing off the floor, and the feeling of landing.
-I notice the way my arms move for balance, and the pulsing in my arms and fingertips.
+I notice the way my arms move for balance, and the pulsing in my fingertips.
 Occasionally, the wooden floor creeks below my step.

 As I reach the wall and turn around, the aloneness strikes me again, and I console myself.